vectronic/homebridge-alarm-panel/README.md

 1. Install Homebridge using: `npm install -g homebridge`
 1. Install this plugin using: `npm install -g homebridge-alarm-panel`
 1. Update your configuration file.
-See `sample-config.json` snippet below.
+See a sample `config.json` snippet below.

 ### Configuration